standage/standage.github.io/content/2018/bam-to-fastq-paired.md

 A quick Google search will identify several freely available tools for extracting read sequences and base qualities from a BAM file and writing them out in FASTQ format.
 I have used several of these tools during the last couple of years.
 The catch is that if one wants to retain pairing information, all of these tools require the reads in the BAM file to be sorted by read name.
-BAMs are more commonly sorted by genomic position–this is certainly the case for all the data sets I've work with–and for BAMs occupying more than 100G of storage space each, re-sorting requires a non-trivial amount of compute and disk I/O.
+BAMs are more commonly sorted by genomic position—this is certainly the case for all the data sets I've work with—and for BAMs occupying more than 100G of storage space each, re-sorting requires a non-trivial amount of compute and disk I/O.

 Today as I was waiting yet again for a `samtools sort -n` job to finish, I gave this problem some thought.
-If read alignments in a BAM file are sorted by genomic position, then we would expect paired reads to occur pretty close to each other.
+When read alignments in a BAM file are sorted by genomic position, we should expect paired reads to occur in close proximity.
-If this expectation holds true, then position-sorted BAM files lend themselves to a fairly simple and efficient strategy for conversion to paired FASTQ format–or more generally, to loading read pairs–without the need for sorting by read name.
+If this expectation holds true, then position-sorted BAM files lend themselves to a fairly simple and efficient strategy for conversion to paired FASTQ format—or more generally, to loading read pairs—without the need for sorting by read name.

 ## The experiment